 3. It doesn’t have to cost £20/$20 per month

-Contrary to some reports, Tidal doesn’t have to be more expensive than Spotify and the rest.
-Just like those services, Tidal offers a standard £10/$10-per-month music streaming service (in 320kbps AAC audio).
-The £20/$20 monthly service gives you access to the better audio quality streams.
-We'd absolutely recommend that you pay extra for the better CD-quality sound, but the choice is yours.
+While the best sound quality is exclusive to the £20/$20-per-month Tidal HiFi tier, Tidal doesn’t have to be more expensive than Spotify and the rest.
+Just like those services, it offers a standard £10/$10-per-month music streaming service (in 320kbps AAC audio).
+The HiFi service gives you access to CD-quality and hi-res Masters Tracks streams, though, so we'd absolutely recommend that you pay extra for the better audio quality.
+But hey, the choice is yours!

 4. Family plans could save you money

 Another way to keep the cost down is by signing-up to the Tidal Family Plan.
 This allows you to add extra people to your account, but for half the normal cost.

 In the UK, up to five people can be added, costing £15 and £30 per month for the standard and hi-fi service respectively, instead of £10 or £20.